 I should mention at this point the room service at the hotel.
 I am not really a user of room service, but here I discovered that it was overseen by Jean-Jacques Zanghi.
 The excellent Mr Zanghi I first encountered at the Chateau de la Messardière.
 It was comforting to know that he was in charge of providing any comestibles I might have wanted delivering to my suite.

-I broke my fast each morning on the terrace next to the swimming pool at the top of the building, where there was a view over the roof tops to the harbour.
-I awarded a gold star for the service here, for the splendid Alain – who looked after me so well – even sent out to the shops for a packet of Allbran, when I remarked to him that it was not offered on the buffet table.
+I broke my fast each morning on this same terrace.
+I awarded a gold star to Alain for dealing with me so well.
+He even sent out to the shops for a packet of Allbran, when I remarked to him that it was not offered on the buffet table.
 All the food was of high quality: the croissants, the dishes of raspberries and strawberries, the apple art, the cheeses and the smoked salmon.
 And the hot food brought from the kitchen was just as good: pots of coffee and plates of bacon, poached eggs and mushrooms.
 Then, as always, there was my concluding cappuccino.
 These breakfasts were highly enjoyable.

 1 Traverse de la Gendarmerie, 83990 St-Tropez, France.